800-450-6118

 A thumb splint is a specialized brace with a thumb support or "spica".
 Many people wear a thumb splint to stop hand or thumb pain.
 It's also often used after thumb surgery.

-But a thumb splint is designed to keep the thumb immobile.
+A thumb splint is designed to keep the thumb immobile.
 If that's not absolutely required, then a thumb splint is not necessary.
+Usually, an ordinary brace will be fine for most disorders like arthritis, sprains, de Quervain's, or post surgical fixation.
+It should not be used for carpal tunnel syndrome.
+(See last section below.)

 What’s a thumb splint for?